K-M19/ButAa-Fisch-Macro/README.md

 #### Mode
 - **Click**: I recommend you to use this mode to do it because it is safe and less error prone.
-- **UI-Navigation**: I do not recommend using this mode because it is error prone(Please enable "UI Navigation Toggle" in roblox settings before using).
+- **Navigation**: I do not recommend using this mode because it is error prone(Please enable "UI Navigation Toggle" in roblox settings before using).
-- **Shake only**: If you just want to Shake and fish by yourself.
+- **Shake**: If you just want to Shake and fish by yourself.

 #### Steps to Take
 - Turn off "Shift Lock" in roblox settings